-Vegan Blueberry Muffins from the new cookbook, Fuss-Free Vegan by Sam Turnbull.
-These muffins are light, soft, fluffy, and bursting with blueberries just like you would expect from a bakery, but easily made in the comfort of your own kitchen.
+Vegan Blueberry Muffins from the new cookbook, Fuss-Free Vegan by Sam Turnbull, are light, soft, fluffy, and bursting with blueberries just like you would expect from a bakery, but easily made in the comfort of your own kitchen.

 Keep reading for the full review of the cookbook and Sam’s recipe for crazy good Vegan Blueberry Muffins.